shubhsJadhav95/uniagric/backend/README.md

-# Farmer Registration Backend API
+# UniAgric Backend API

-This is a FastAPI backend service that handles farmer registration data and stores it in Firebase Firestore.
+This is the backend API for the UniAgric platform, built with FastAPI and Firebase.
+It handles farmer registration, document management, and risk assessment.

 ## Features

-- Farmer registration endpoint
+- Farmer registration with data validation
-- Fetch all registered farmers
-- Fetch specific farmer by ID
+- Document upload to Firebase Storage
+- Risk assessment using Reka AI
 - Firebase Firestore integration
+- RESTful API endpoints
 - CORS support for frontend communication
 - Data validation using Pydantic models